bbethell-1/acm-acs/acm-dr/README.md

 #### example: Ansible Automation Platform, Red Hat OpenShift GitOps, cert-manager

 ## Steps
-### Configure cloud storage
-#### Create default secret for the cloud storage.
-Must be created in the OADP operator namespace.
 ### Active and Passive clusters
 #### Install backup and restore operator and set cluster-backup to true
 ### Passive cluster